 News & Insights

-Colin Aylott QC and Ben Brown read between the lines on the SFO’s operation handbook on the issue of compliance
+Colin Aylott KC and Ben Brown read between the lines on the SFO’s operation handbook on the issue of compliance

 On 17 January 2020 the Serious Fraud Office (“SFO”) updated its Operational Handbook to include a new section entitled, “Evaluating a Compliance Programme” (“the ECP”).